Katie Baldwin

-Katie Baldwin (b.
-1969, Seattle, WA) is an American printmaker and book artist specializing in mokuhanga and letterpress.
+Katie Baldwin (born 1969, Seattle, WA) is an American printmaker and book artist specializing in mokuhanga and letterpress.
 Mokuhanga is the contemporary application of traditional Japanese water-based woodblock printing techniques.
 Baldwin was first introduced to mokuhanga as a student at the Evergreen State College, where she graduated with a BA in 1994.
 Baldwin's journey with letterpress began in the 90s in Olympia in a printer's garage letterpress studio and expanded when she shared a studio with Amber Bell and other doers and makers at 508 Legion Way, the origins of Community Print.
 Community Print continues to be a member-run, community- supported printmaking studio and creative space operating in downtown Olympia, Washington for over 25 years.

 Katie Baldwin continued her study in printmaking techniques through her Masters of Fine Arts from the University of the Arts in Philadelphia, PA, graduating in 2004.
 She was awarded a residency at the Nagasawa Art Park in Awaji Island, Japan, funded by the Leeway Foundation Window of Opportunity Grant in 2004.
 This experience of learning from Japanese master carvers and printers and working alongside international artists has influenced her work to this day.
 Through grants such as The Center for Emerging Visual Artists Travel Grant, (2008), The Pennsylvania Council on the Arts Fellowship (2008), Stein Scholar in Book Arts (2010), and others, she has had the opportunity to travel nationally and internationally as an artist-in-residence.
 She served as the Victor Hammer Fellow at Wells College Book Arts Center from 2011 to 2013.
 During this time she worked at The Bixler Press & Letterfoundary where she learned to cast type.

 Baldwin has been teaching at the University of Alabama Huntsville since 2013, where she is a Professor of printmaking and book arts.
 Baldwin received a Fulbright U.S. Scholar Award to conduct creative research in woodblock printmaking at the International Print Center at National Taiwan Normal University in Taipei in 2021.
 In 2022, she received the University Distinguished Research and Creative Achievement and Scholarly Performance Award.
 In 2023 Baldwin was awarded a Fellowship to attend the Ballinglen Arts Foundation Residency, supported by a South Arts Individual Artist Opportunity grant.